aliebrahimirad/My-Second--repository/README.md

 # Transform a logo into a flag-style texture
 # and composite it onto an aircraft tail image.

-from PIL import Image, ImageFilter, ImageOps import numpy as np
+from PIL import Image, ImageFilter, ImageOp import numpy as np

 def add_flag_wave_effect(img, amplitude=8, wavelength=40):